SPECTROstar Nano

 The handheld glucose measurement device was mentioned earlier.
 It helps diabetics to monitor their glucose levels at home and prevent hyperglycemia.
 Another emerging biosensor application indicates acute myocardial infarction, a major cause of death.
 Several systems are commercially available that all detect cardiac troponin, a protein complex indicating heart muscle damage.
 The biosensor uses an anti-troponin antibody as biological component which binds specifically to cardiac troponin.
 A secondary antibody subsequently binds to the captured analyte and acts as a mediator in changing the current in the presence of troponin.
 The biosensor system is integrated into a handheld device and is used by clinicians to diagnose acute myocardial infarcts.

-Nothing stops the fast and direct analyses with the help of biosensors to benefit life science as well.
-As the needs in research laboratories are diverse, a lot of effort is made in developing biomolecule-based sensors.
-These can often be genetically encoded within a cell line of interest and therefore report on changes of a biomolecule in real-time, in the cell of interest, and even in the cell compartment of interest.
-A typical principle is the use of a modified fluorescent protein such as green fluorescent protein (GFP) that is linked to a binding domain specific for the analyte.
+Biosensors can often be genetically encoded within a cell line of interest and therefore report on changes of a biomolecule in real-time, in the cell of interest, and even in specific cell compartments.
+Modified fluorescent proteins such as GFP can be linked to a binding domain specific for the analyte.
 Association of the analyte with the fluorescent biosensor results in a conformational change and subsequently in an increase in fluorescence that can be detected with a microplate reader.
-Another fluorescence-based biosensor principle uses Förster resonance energy transfer (FRET) between two fluorophores in the vicinity.
+Another fluorescence-based biosensor principle uses Förster resonance energy transfer (FRET) between two fluorophores in vicinity with one another.
 Again, a protein domain binding specifically to the analyte enables detection.
-The protein is further labelled with two fluorophores which can transfer light from one to another only when they are proximate.
+The protein is further labelled with two fluorophores which can transfer light from one to another only when they are close together.
 The proximity is induced by a conformational change upon analyte binding and is read out by measuring both fluorophores in a microplate reader.

 An example of a fluorescent biosensor is reduction/oxidation sensitive GFP (roGFP).
 It contains additional cysteines that form a disulfide bond when oxidized.
 The oxidized and reduced form of roGFP display different optical characteristics (excitation spectra) which can be measured in sensitive microplate readers.
 The roGFP sensor is typically expressed by cells and reports in real-time on their redox state as well as on the redox state of specific proteins and enzymes.
 Mostly, the cells carrying the biosensor are exposed to various treatments and are analyzed in microplate format to enable the required throughput.
 Learn in the video below how these sensors are used and why sensitive biosensor detection is needed.

-In comparison to changes in redox state, the responses occurring upon activation of G-protein coupled receptors (GPCRs) are quicker, but just as well measurable with biosensors.
-GPCRs are the most abundant drug targets and therefore under continuous research.
+In comparison to changes in redox state, the responses occurring upon activation of G-protein coupled receptors (GPCRs) are quicker, but can be readily measured using biosensors as highlighted in the application note: Near-infrared FRET biosensor for multiplexing interrelated signalling of small GTPases.
+GPCRs are the most abundant class of proteins and more than 30% of FDA-approved drugs target GPCRs.
 One response to activation of a GPCR coupled to an intracellular Gq subunit is the release of calcium ions (Ca2+) and diacylglycerol (DAG).
-With the help of two fluorescent biosensors with differing spectral properties, both second messengers were detected in the real-time and cellular background using the CLARIOstar microplate reader.
+With the help of two fluorescent biosensors with differing spectral properties, both second messengers were detected in real-time in cells using the CLARIOstar microplate reader.
 The benefits of biosensors reporting on GPCR are explained in the video below.

-In the following example another second messenger associated to GPCR activation was determined: cAMP.
-The levels of cAMP increase upon activation with synthetic cannabinoid receptor agonists was monitored with a BRET-based biosensor named CAYMEL.
+In the following example, another second messenger associated with GPCR activation was determined: cAMP.
+The increased levels of cAMP upon activation with synthetic cannabinoid receptor agonists were monitored with a BRET-based biosensor named CAYMEL.

 Absorbance plate reader with cuvette port